rieckpil/progmot/content/post/proofread-one-year-course-release.md

 (The GIF above is an automatically recorded outcome of an end-to-end test)

 With my iterative course creation strategy in mind, I started with the first milestone and wanted to release the first two modules (roughly 15 course lessons).
-Those two modules were all about getting used to the course application and an introduction to unit testing.
+These two modules were all about getting used to the course application and an introduction to unit testing.

 This initial goal got me started to outline the first lessons in greater detail.
 I noted down the best practices, tips, and pitfalls I wanted to show.
 I did not set hard boundaries for the lessons ahead and wanted to find a natural position to cut the recorded video afterward.